tonybranfort/flex-acl/README.md

 <a name="propsToTest"></a>
 ### propsToTest
-The collection of properties to be tested in [isAuthorized](#isAuthorized).
+The collection of properties to be tested in [`isAuthorized`](#isAuthorized).
 Every property included in this collection is tested for a match between the http request and the acl rules.
 See [Rules for authorizing a request](#howAuthorized).

-Optional collection passed into makeIsAuthorized.
 Default is ['path', 'baseUrl', 'method'].
-(See helper function [getPropsFromRules](#getPropsFromRules) to get all unique properties from an acl rules collection.)
+See helper function [`getPropsFromRules`](#getPropsFromRules) to get all unique properties from an acl rules collection.

 ['options'](#options) values can be set for any specific property by using format allowed by [filter-objects propsToTest](https://github.com/tonybranfort/filter-objects#propsToTest).